Cerro Catedral: A World-Class Winter Resort in Argentina’s Bona Fide Ski Town

 The upgrades brought Cerro Catedral newfound international attention.

-In the same year Ski Rebel magazine dubbed Bariloche a ‘winter sports giant.’
+The same year, Ski Rebel magazine dubbed Bariloche a ‘winter sports giant.’

 The Toronto Star went so far as to call Cerro Catedral the world’s number two ski destination after Aspen, Colorado, (somewhat self-deprecatingly considering the resorts in Canada).